 A lovely 1977 shot located by Art Gamboa for a post on the Facebook group Lost Angeles.
 The location was on the north side of the street just west of Western Ave.

-This brand at times was also on Western Ave at what was also known as the Flick Theatre.
-And there was another location in the storefront west of the Cave Theatre.
+This brand at times was also on Western Ave. at what was also known as the Flick Theatre, 1082 N. Western Ave.
+There was another location in the storefront just west of the Cave Theatre, 6315 Hollywood Blvd.
+That page has many photos that also show the Le Sex Shoppe.

-The McAvoy/Bruce Torrence Historic Hollywood Photographs collection has a 1975 shot of the Le Sex Shoppe location at 5224 Hollywood Blvd., their #MP-007.
+The McAvoy/Bruce Torrence Historic Hollywood Photographs collection has a 1975 shot of a Le Sex Shoppe location at 5224 Hollywood Blvd., their #MP-007.
 See their gallery of photos of Massage/Adult Stores.
 The 5224 storefront is also seen on the left in an Ed Ruscha shot with our listing here for Richard's Theatre, in the same building at 5228.
+Also in that building in the early 70s was a revival house called the Odyssey Cinema at 5220.
+There's a bit of information about that venue on our 16mm revival house page.

 Paris Theatre 8163 Santa Monica Blvd.
 West Hollywood 90046 | map